Clean Cities Coalition

 Primarily, the HGCCC promotes advanced transportation solutions through outreach and education activities.
 The HGCCC catalyzes, connects, and facilitates implementation of alternative fuels and advanced vehicles.
 The Coalition works closely with H-GAC's Clean Vehicles Program and other funding initiatives to assist organizations secure funding for projects.

-The HGCCC abides by a set of Organizational Principles & Guidelines, adopted on October 22, 2008.
+The HGCCC abides by a set of Organizational-Principles-and-Procedures, adopted on October 22, 2008.
 Membership in the HGCCC is open to any individual or organization who supports the Coalition's mission statement.
 To join please complete the membership form

 HGCCC also has a form for those who would like to partner on future grant projects.
 This form does not require a commitment, but does inform the Coalition of potential partnerships for grants and project opportunities.
 Potential partners will be considered for and informed of future partnership on grant proposals.